rickhull/compsci/README.md

 ## Fibonacci

-Simpler and easier to show than tell:
+Simpler and easier to show than to tell:

 ```ruby
 require 'compsci'